The time for aggressive action to lower atmospheric methane levels has arrived. Here’s why:

 Methane has at least 84 times the greenhouse-gas potency of carbon dioxide over a span of 20 years.
 It’s the second most important greenhouse gas after carbon dioxide.
 We’re currently just under 419 parts per million (ppm) CO2.
 But if we include methane, we are already at about 500 ppm CO2 equivalent and rising.

-Atmospheric methane is at record highs – 1.9 ppm, double pre-industrial levels – and climbing fast.
+Atmospheric methane is at record highs – 1.9 ppm, nearly three times pre-industrial levels – and climbing fast.
 Methane levels in the Earth’s atmosphere are now rising rapidly again after a brief plateau from 1999 to 2006 (scientists are unsure why the plateau occurred and why it ended).
 Methane dissipates naturally through atmospheric oxidation, and has a relatively short half-life in the atmosphere of about 10 years.
-But methane emissions are rising so fast that they are overwhelming the rate of natural oxidation, and methane concentrations are higher now than at any time in the last 800,000 years.
+But methane emissions are rising so fast that they are overwhelming the rate of natural oxidation, and methane concentrations are now more than two times higher than at any time in the last 800,000 years (the period of time for which we have ice core data).

 The August 2021 United Nations IPCC report showed that global warming from methane from 2010 to 2019 was two-thirds that due to carbon dioxide.